renitanaz/renitanaz/README.md

 * 💬 Ask me about Quality, accuracy.
 * 🤝  I'm open to collaborating on helping the fellow data newbie and building communities

 * ⚡  Pssst....
-I love travelling, crafting, soaping, running, Trill rides
+Other than data, I love travelling, crafting, soaping, running, Trill rides

 ### Skills